ansuman-shukla/self-improving-outbound-caller-agent/README.md

 cd backend
 python .\agents\outbound_caller.py dev
 ```

-This initializes the voice agent with Retell AI.
-You should see output indicating the agent is registered.
-Once you see the success message, you can proceed to start the server.
+This initializes the voice agent with LiveKit You should see output indicating the agent is registered.
+Once you see the success message, you can proceed to start the server
+.

-**Why this is required**: The outbound caller agent registers itself with the Retell AI service and sets up necessary webhooks.
+**Why this is required**: The outbound caller agent registers itself with the LiveKit service and sets up necessary webhooks.
 This registration must happen before the FastAPI server starts to ensure all endpoints are properly configured.

 #### 2.6 Start Backend Server